Liquid anomalies and Fragility of Supercooled Antimony

 Liquid–liquid transitions have been associated with a fragile-to-strong transitions (FST) in the supercooled liquid, as reported in water \cite{angell_water_1993, poole_phase_behaviour_1992, debenedetti_second_2020, amann-winkel_liquid-liquid_2023}, and silica \cite{saika-voivod_fragile-strong_2001}.
 FST have also been reported in Te-based and Sb-based PCMs with mostly local octahedral order: Ge$_{15}$Te$_{85}$ \cite{wei_phase_2015}, $\mathrm{Ge}_{15}\mathrm{Sb}_{85}$ and $\mathrm{Ag}_{4}\mathrm{In}_{3}\mathrm{Sb}_{67}\mathrm{Te}_{26}$ \cite{zalden_femtosecond_2019}, and they have been associated to Peierls-like distortions \cite{otjacques_dynamics_2009,zalden_femtosecond_2019}.
 To explore this possibility in Sb, we compute the viscosity and primary relaxation time from MD simulations over a wide temperature range.
 We find no indication of an FST transition.
 Instead, Sb remains very fragile across all temperatures investigated.

-This paper is organized as follows: In the first part, we study spontaneous crystallization from the supercooled liquid and characterize the properties of the resulting crystalline phases (Section \ref{sec:xtals}).
-In the second part, we analyze the anomalous behavior of the liquid state using an octahedral order parameter and a Two-State model (Section \ref{sec:liquid-anomalies}).
-Next, we examine the configurational entropy, the primary relaxation time and the viscosity of the supercooled liquid and extrapolate them to the glass transition temperature to estimate the fragility index (Section \ref{sec:fragility}).
+This paper is organized as follows: In the first part, we examine the configurational entropy, the primary relaxation time and the viscosity of the supercooled liquid and extrapolate them to the glass transition temperature to estimate the fragility index (Section \ref{sec:fragility}).
+In the second part, we study spontaneous crystallization from the supercooled liquid and characterize the properties of the resulting crystalline phases (Section \ref{sec:xtals}).
+Finally, we analyze the anomalous behavior of the liquid state and rationalize it via a Two-State model based on the local liquid structure as quantified by bond-orientational order parameters (Section \ref{sec:liquid-anomalies}).
 We draw our final considerations in the Conclusions, followed by a description of the Methods.
 The Appendices provide the essential theoretical background and detailed analyses supporting our main results.